tradecloud/tradecloud-docs-api-v2/order/buyer/issue.md

 #### Secondary order fields

+- `description`: a free format additional description of this order
 - `terms`: the order terms as agreed with your supplier
 - `indicators`: see [indicators](indicators.md)
 - `properties`: are key-value based custom fields.
 You can user as many as needed, but too many will clutter the portal.
 Use `\n` for line breaks in the value.